koayon/awesome-adaptive-computation/README.md

 Star this repository to see the latest developments in this research field.

 We accept contributions!
-We strongly encourage researchers to make a pull request with papers, approaches and explanations that they feel others in the community would benefit from 🤗
+We strongly encourage researchers & practitioners to make pull requests with papers, approaches and explanations that they feel others in the community would benefit from 🤗

 <!-- Ordered by topic, then date published -->

 ## Mixture of Experts (Sparse MoE)

 The MoE paradigm uses a routing layer to choose a limited number of parameters to apply to a given input rather than using all the available parameters.

-This conditional computation allows us to disentangle scale the model capacity without scaling the compute required for each forward pass.
+This conditional computation allows us model capacity to increase without also scaling the compute required for each forward pass.
 This is useful because bigger models are more sample efficient and more compute efficient to train.

 MoE models are also useful for compartmentalising knowledge and avoiding negative interference from irrelevant computation.

 **AutoMoE, UBC/Microsoft: Jawahar et al (2023)**
 [pdf](https://arxiv.org/pdf/2210.07535.pdf),
 [official PyTorch code](https://github.com/microsoft/AutoMoE)

-> One of the promises of MoE is being able to apply different amounts of compute to each token - this has been achieved by different tokens being processed and dropped by different numbers of experts per layer but AutoMoE also uses differently sized experts to achieve more heterogeneity.
+> One of the promises of MoE is being able to apply different amounts of compute to each token.
+> Generally, this has been achieved by different tokens being processed and dropped by different numbers of experts per layer.
+AutoMoE also uses differently sized experts to achieve more heterogeneity.
 > They perform an Architectural search for optimal architectures given computational constraints.

 🌟 **Expert Choice MoEs, Google: Zhou et al (2022)**